Loading and pre-processing#

 Background correction#

-One can then choose what to correct: either the loaded image cube which can contain arbitrary bands, or the loaded RGB data.
+In Layer, one can then choose what to correct: either the loaded image cube which can contains arbitrary bands, or the loaded RGB data.
 Note that if the option Sync bands with RGB is checked, both imcube and RGB representations are corrected.

 Destriping is performed using a Savgol filter (local fit of each scan line to remove outliers).
 The size of the region to fit is set using the Savgol Width.
 Note that here you can choose which layer to destripe: imcube, imcube_corrected or RGB.
 In the latter case, if you also background corrected for RGB, then the red, green, blue layers will actually contain the completely pre-processed data that one can obtain later on in batch mode.
 This generates another layer called imcube_destripe.